oliverhilferty/grablio/README.md

   -d DESTINATION, --destination DESTINATION
                         folder to save the images to (default is './') -s SELECTOR, --selector SELECTOR
-                        CSS selector to get from the page (default is img) -a ATTR, --attr ATTR  the attribute to get from the selected elements (default is src)
+                        CSS selector to get from the page (default is 'img') -a ATTR, --attr ATTR  the attribute to get from the selected elements (default is 'src')
   -t, --test            find images without downloading them
 ```